-Materia et Lumen is a publishing company dedicated to certify the reproduction of authentic photographs.
+Materia et Lumen is a publishing company dedicated to certifying the reproduction of authentic photographs.

 - 1) The definition of the word photograph should be coherent with its etymology (recorded by light).

 - 2) The definition of the word photograph must be grounded in an empirical analysis, since photography originates in the discovery of the natural interaction between light and matter (the property of silver compounds decomposing to metallic silver when exposed to light) and is based on optical and chemical technology.
-Photography is not an arbitrary, evolving concept, nor is it an abstract postulate.
-Photography developed from the discovery of J. H. Schulze and became available with the inventions of J. N. Niepce, L. J. M. Daguerre, and W. H. Fox-Talbot.
+Photography is not an arbitrary evolving concept, nor is it an abstract postulate.
+Photography developed from J. H. Schulze's discovery and became available with the inventions of J. N. Niepce, L. J. M. Daguerre, and W. H. Fox-Talbot.

 - 3) The definition of the word photograph should assess the photographer's decision to record what he or she sees, through a chosen optical system, by trusting solely the instantaneous and independent action of light on matter.